Introduction to Split Function in Python

 Python split() function is used to split a given input string into different substrings based on a delimiter.
 The delimiter can be anything.
 It could be a text also.
 If no delimiter is provided then whitespace is considered as default delimiter.
 We can also specify the number of splits which are controlled by split() function optional parameter ‘max splits’.

 This has been a guide to Split Function in Python.
-Here we discuss the introduction, parameters, why Split() function is useful and example.
+Here we discuss the basic concept, parameters, why Split() function is useful and example.
 You may also have a look at the following articles to learn more –